goetas/twital/doc/en/source/api.rst

         }
     }

-As you can see, the `getNodes` method have to return a hash.
+As you can see, the ``getDumpers`` method have to return a hash.
-The key is used to select the right dumper.
+The key is used to select the right dumper during the output phase.

 .. note::
     Twital already comes with `xml`, `xhtml`, `html`, `html5` dumpers